DenisKhay/playground/eventLoop/README.md

 details please read the [article](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/)
 But also you can argue - Why it had ignored running poll callback - see it is placed before check phase!
-Well as it has explained, the node has some special behavior for it - when it climbs down the poll phase and "sees" there is something in check phase - it will (TODO: always?) postpone poll operations, go out of poll phase and execute what is in checks phase first.
+Well as it has explained, the node has some special behavior for it - when it climbs down the poll phase and "sees" there is something in check phase or in timers phase - it will (TODO: always?) postpone poll operations, go out of poll phase and execute what is in timers/checks phase first.
 // TODO clarify this - it seems this stage in this exact example can be also affected by fact that reading of file just takes some time?
 #### Async tasks scheduled / thrown into thread pull (including those who were scheduled before)
 Microtasks (NextTick) = 0